Twilio invests in adaptive communications platform Hyro – TechCrunch

 He added that Hyro is not a healthcare company — “it’s really about serving any enterprise.”

-Hyro healthcare customers include Carroll, Wheelpros, Mercy Health, University of Rochester Medical Center and Weill Cornell Medicine, but the company plans to use this new funding to scale into more verticals, with an aim toward real estate, government, and other information-heavy industries.
+Hyro healthcare customers include Carroll, Wheelpros, Mercy Health, University of Rochester Medical Center and Weill Cornell Medicine, but the company plans to use this new funding to scale into more verticals, with an aim toward real estate, government and other information-heavy industries.

 This latest round brings Hyro’s total funding to $15 million.